JasherIO/jasher.io/src/data/blog/2018-12-21-december-renegade-cups-finished.md

 The December **Renegade Cups** finished up yesterday, with [Method (EU)](https://liquipedia.net/rocketleague/Renegade_Cup/Europe/Rewind_Gaming/Neon_Dream) and [Afterthought (NA)](https://liquipedia.net/rocketleague/Renegade_Cup/North_America/Boost_Legacy/Whiteout) claiming spots in the finals.
 Organizers for the January events are to-be-announced.

 Tournament information has been released for **DreamHack Leipzig**, the first of the four **DreamHack Pro Circuit** events.
 4 teams are invited directly to Germany.
-2 teams, 1 each from Europe and North America, qualify through open qualifiers.
-The remaining 26 spots are open registration for teams that are able to purchase tickets and physically attend the event.
+4 teams, 2 each from Europe and North America, qualify through open qualifiers.
+The remaining 24 spots are open registration for teams that are able to purchase tickets and physically attend the event.
 [Learn more...](https://dreamhack.com/procircuit/)

 The **Gfinity Elite Series Australia** finished up on Saturday with a match-up between Oceania's finest: Chiefs and ROAR.
 Chiefs took home the crown, claiming their first Gfinity championship.
 [Learn more...](https://liquipedia.net/rocketleague/Gfinity/Australia/Elite_Series/Season_2)